Majdi-Aref/rock-paper-scissors/README.md

 ## 7. 3. script.js File

-- Taking advantage of JSHint, I validated the script.js file of the game; 17 warnings were issued.
+- Taking advantage of JSHint, I validated the script.js file of the game; no warnings were issued.
 - Kindly inspect this validation's two images further down.

 ![Image 1 of the validation of the script.js file](readme-images/code-validation-js-1.png)